 Each year opens with a parade to celebrate the diverse set of communities that have settled in and around Augusta.

 Drummers from the Chinese community welcomed everyone to the annual opening parade.
-Representatives from various communities waiting their turn.
-Children from the Lebanese community.
-And at the end of the parade everyone dances.

 The whole event is built around artists selling their work.
 They manage to pull in people from a fairly large area, but also make space for young local artists to try to get started selling their work.